Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 It helps you set up your environment for developing and publishing your apps and extensions.

 We strongly recommend using the CLI to create and manage your Remix apps and extensions!
+See the [getting started documentation](https://shopify.dev/docs/apps/getting-started/create) to create your app using the Shopify CLI.

 ### Using a plain Remix app